 12. Assignment.

-Neither Shipper nor Gulf Coast shall assign or transfer its rights hereunder without first obtaining the non-assigning party's written consent to such assignment or transfer.
-Notwithstanding anything to the contrary hereinabove provided, Shipper shall have the right to assign this Agreement to any subsidiary or wholly owned affiliate of Shipper without the prior written consent of Gulf Coast.
+Neither Shipper nor Gulf Coast shall assign or transfer its rights hereunder without first obtaining the non-assigning party's written consent to such assignment or transfer, which consent shall not be unreasonably withheld.

 13. Taxes.

-Gulf Coast and Shipper agree that the fees paid hereunder in accordance with Exhibit "C" are inclusive of any and all taxes or charges (of every kind and character except corporate franchise and excess profits taxes and taxes measured by net income) levied, assessed or fixed by any municipal or governmental authority against Gulf Coast or its business in connection with or attributable to the volumes, value or gross receipts from the transportation of the Gas received from Shipper hereunder or against such Gas itself or the act, right or privilege of ownership, production, severance, handling, transmission, compression, treating, distribution, sale, delivery or redelivery of such Gas, whether such tax or charge is based upon the volume, value or gross receipts from the transportation of such Gas or upon some other basis.
+Gulf Coast and Shipper agree that the fees paid hereunder in accordance with Exhibit "C" are inclusive of any and all taxes or charges (of every kind and character except corporate franchise and excess profits taxes and taxes measured by net income) levied, assessed or fixed by any municipal or governmental authority against Gulf Coast or its business in connection with or attributable to the volumes, value or gross receipts from the transportation of the Gas received from Shipper hereunder or the handling, transmission, compression, treating, distribution, sale, delivery or redelivery of such Gas, whether such tax or charge is based upon the volume, value or gross receipts from the transportation of such Gas or upon some other basis.

 14. Applicable Law.